 The Advising and Certification Office continued to engage in targeted recruitment efforts to increase student enrollment in low-enrollment teacher education disciplinary areas and critical teacher shortage areas.
 Through these efforts, the Neag School is helping to address shortage areas in the state of Connecticut and nationally, and to meet the requirements for Candidate Recruitment in CAEP Standard 3.

-- Advisors, Neag School faculty and communication staff revised recruitment flyers for secondary science, math and world language, which describe the majors, career trajectories, and financial incentives
+- Advisors, Neag School faculty and communication staff revised recruitment flyers and website for secondary science, math and world language, which describe the majors, career trajectories, and financial incentives

 - Promotion of critical shortage areas through outreach to Academic Center for Exploratory Students (ACES) and College of Liberal Arts and Sciences (CLAS) advisors, including targeted emails prior to admission deadlines